rifki-rosada/Real-Time-Strawberry-Quality-Detection/README.md

 * **Development Environment:** Google Colab
 * **Hardware:** NVIDIA Tesla T4 GPU with CUDA 12.4

+## 💻 Code & Reproducibility

+The core methodology for training and evaluation was consistent across all three YOLO variants.
+To provide a clear and readable example of the end-to-end workflow, the Jupyter Notebook for the **YOLOv8 experiment** is included in this repository.

+The complete output folders—containing the final model weights, training logs, confusion matrices, and result graphs for each of the three experiments—are available as downloadable `.zip` files in the main directory.

 ## 🚀 Future Work & Business Impact

 The findings from this research serve as a direct proof-of-concept for significant agricultural automation.
 Future work will focus on: